Marija Ugrica: Junior Eurovision and FeDemus

 Marija sent one of the songs she made for National final 2009 to FeDemus 2009.
 The song is called Ljubav opet dobija and it is a R'n'B ballad.
-The organisers gave Marija a duet partner, 17 years old Filip Trajanovski, participant of Serbian national finals and FeDemus, and Serbian teen rap musician, also known as Phil:T. The contest was held on October 2009.
+The organisers gave Marija a duet partner, 17 years old Filip Trajanovski, participant of Serbian national finals and FeDemus, and Serbian teen rap musician, also known as Phil:T. The contest was held in October 2009.
 Marija and Filip, who got seek on the day of contest and was not present on the stage, won that contest sharing the first place with another girl.

 The next year, 2010, Marija decided not to participate at National Final for Junior Eurovision, but anyway she did perform on that stage again, as a part of children choir who sang the back vocals for the group Ništa Lično (Serbian representatives at Junior Eurovision 2009, performing their song Onaj Pravi.

 The fourth year in a row, Marija sent one of her songs to FeDemus.
 As she was then 15 going on 16, she participated as the interval act.
 Her song, Sve pesme poklanjam tebi, was originally composed as a strong pop ballad, but later on it was converted to strong pop/rock ballad with some computer instruments in its instrumental.
 The song was awarded for the best music and lyrics.

 In 2011, Marija performed Neću da stanem at FeDemus in a duet.
 She stated that her final appearance at that music festival would be in its 2012 edition.

 Marija submitted two of her songs to FeDemus 2012 concourse, one as a singer-songwriter, and the other one as complete author.
 She performed Novi dan in interval act of festival and was playing piano during Lazar Vujanić's performance of her song Pored tebe.
 The song Novi dan was meant to be a turning point in her music career, as she had stated that it would be her last song at FeDemus and that after its 2012 edition she would devote herself to making music for teen and adult audience.
 In the lyrics, Marija says goodbye to kids' music and shares wonderful memories about her childhood and music.